lorenzolpandolfo/webappcreator/README.md

 ### TODO:
 - Firefox currently not working
 - Manual icon choose not implemented yet
-- "Remove" tab to remove your created webapps
 - Some code cleaning

 ### This app is Windows only